danascheider/reactive_support/README.md

      developer can read the documentation, or even the code itself, and know exactly what he or she is dealing with.

+\* I would not recommend using it in conjunction with ActiveSupport, though.

 ##### This doesn't have very many methods.
 What gives?
 ReactiveSupport is a spinoff from my other project, [Canto](https://github.com/danascheider/canto).
 Consequently, the methods it includes are primarily those that I have found a use for